The Work of Ann and Sasha Shulgin

 There are clips from this footage in the video above.
 This subject matter was a tough sell at the time, and crowdfunding hadn’t been invented yet.
 Eventually, when we found no support in the film industry, the project had to be shelved.

 Over the past 15 years, psychedelic research has come a long way, and the story seems even more incredible now than when we first began.
 Theirs was a true synergy: Sasha’s revolutionary approach and scientific expertise established a gold standard in psychedelic research; but it was Ann’s skill with people and language that spread these ideas to the wider culture.

 We know we’re preaching to the choir.

 This is where you come in: YOU are the choir.
 You can play a role in making this important film!

-This will be a full-scale, feature-length documentary film, and it will premier in 2019.
+This will be a full-scale, feature-length documentary film, and it will premier in late 2019 or early 2020.
 The clips in the video above are just a micro-dose of what we have in mind.